-Deaf and hard-of-hearing Members who use a Teletypewriter (TTY) may communicate with the Member Services at 711 for TTY service.
+Deaf and hard-of-hearing Members may call Member Services at 711 for TTY service.

 We value your input.
 We appreciate any comments or suggestions that will help us improve the quality of our services.

 Harvard Pilgrim Health Care Member Services Department 1 Wellness Way Canton, MA 02021-1166 Phone: 1-888-333-4742 www.harvardpilgrim.org